Cwm Llwch horseshoe walk

 - OS Map: Landranger 160; Explorer OL12

-The route is on soil and hard stone paths in the mountains.
+The route is on soil and hard stone-pitched paths in the mountains.
 There are several stiles to cross.
-The return route has some road sections, so care must be taken.
+The return route has some road sections, so please take care.
 Dogs are welcome but must be on leads near livestock and on the road.

 - How to get here: